5 Challenges Facing Boarding Schools

 5. Facing uncertain financial and political times.

 The same reasoning applies to politics.
-Local, state and national politics can all change the way your school operates.
+Local, state, and national politics can all change the way your school operates.
 Be alert.
 Stay connected with politicians at every level.
 Support the National Association of Independent Schools so that it has the resources necessary to lobby on your behalf.
 Join your regional or state's independent school association.
 There truly is strength in numbers.
-Membership in these professional and trade organizations will provide you with information that you and your board can use in your deliberations.
+Membership in these professional and trade organizations will provide you with information you and your board can use in your deliberations.

 The best way to deal with any challenge is to meet it head-on.
 Ignore challenges at your peril.
-Use the experience and talents of your trustees and staff to come up with creative solutions to the challenges which come your way.
+Use the experience and talents of your trustees and staff to come up with creative solutions to the challenges that come your way.

 Questions?
-Contact us on Facebook. @boardingschoolreview
+Contact us on Facebook and Instagram. @boardingschoolreview

 comments powered by Disqus